HUMSI — Human Security Initiative

 Mar 27, 26Irvine, CAIran

-Court Orders ICE to Provide Legal Counsel at Florida Detention Facility
+Court Orders ICE to Allow Legal Access at Florida Detention Facility

 Mar 27, 2026Fort Myers, FL

-A federal court issued a preliminary injunction requiring ICE and the Florida Department of Emergency Management to provide detained people at the Everglades Detention Facility (also called "Alligator Alcatraz") with access to legal counsel.
-The ruling was based on testimony from formerly detained people who described being denied access to attorneys, papers, and pencils.
-The court certified the case as a class action, protecting all current and future detainees at the facility.
+A federal judge issued a preliminary injunction in late March requiring ICE and the Florida Department of Emergency Management to provide detained people at the Everglades Detention Facility with access to legal counsel, confidential calls, and unscheduled attorney visits.
+The ruling was based on testimony describing systematic denial of access to attorneys and legal materials.
+The case, filed by the ACLU and immigrant rights advocates, could shape legal access standards at future ICE detention facilities.

 ICE arrests asylum-seeker at Iowa weigh station; judge finds due process violations